rushvora/PTCGPRerollManager/README.md

 The bot will output a second GitGist file in case you want to use fully automated smart friend remove such as [Hoytdj's Pokemon Trading Card Game Pocket Bot](https://github.com/hoytdj/PTCGPB) or (include simg bot) that both use OCR

-It will retrieve all GP that are currently listed as waiting to be verified (⌛) or verified/live (✅) and everyone can use it to remove friends that are not GPs, do know that it don't work with Double 2 Star at this time
+It will retrieve all GP that are currently listed as waiting to be verified (⌛) or verified/live (✅) and everyone can use a link to filter and remove friends that are not GPs, do know that it don't work with Double 2 Star at this time

 The link to this document will be something like "https://gist.githubusercontent.com/{YourUsername}/{YourGitGistID}/raw/EligibleGPs"